madam-research-group/seminar/README.md

 > <div style="text-align:justify">
 Discrete Generalized Beta Distribution (DGBD) finds application in the description of data coming from an impressively broad spectrum of fields and disciplines.
 From scienceometrics, to income and complex network modeling, to art and ecology.
 What is this distribution?
 What makes it universal?
 And whether has anything to do with Beta Distribution ?
-I will try to answer these questions during my talk. .</div>
+I will try to answer these questions during my talk.</div>